sci-42ver/SICP_SDF/sicp_notes.md

-@molbdnilo Thanks very much. "object lifetimes" implies passing func *pointer* may fail at some time.
-This is why environment model is useful since if we pass one `lambda` object explicitly like `(map (lambda (x) x) items)`, then `proc` will just be binded to `(lambda (x) x)` in the new env created when procedure application.
-This *won't be influenced* by garbage collector in Scheme or destructor in C++.
-I understand this problem now.
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.